jimitk21/AlmaShines_Assignment/README.md

 ### 2. Result Display
    - The results from Reddit and Stack Overflow are displayed side-by-side for easy comparison and reference.
-   - Results are fetched dynamically, showing titles, links, brief summaries, and relevant metadata like upvotes and comments (for Reddit).
+   - Results are fetched dynamically, showing titles, links, brief summaries.

 ### 3. Filtering and Sorting
-   - Users can filter and sort results based on parameters such as recency, relevance, and popularity.
+   - Users can filter and sort results based on parameters such as relevance , date and score.
-   - Tailored filters for both Reddit (e.g., subreddit-based filtering) and Stack Overflow (e.g., filtering by tag or votes) ensure users can quickly find the most useful answers.

 ### 4. Email Generation
-   - Users can generate an email containing links to selected results and send them directly to their inbox or others via the integrated email feature.
+   - Users can generate an email containing links to selected results and send them directly to their inbox.

 ### 5. Data Caching
-   - The app implements data caching to reduce unnecessary API calls, improving performance and load times when revisiting similar queries.
+   - The app implements data caching to reduce unnecessary API calls, improving performance and load times when revisiting similar queries this is done using mongoDB.
-   - Cached data is refreshed at intervals to ensure up-to-date information is always available.

 ### 6. Translation
    - The app integrates **Google Translate**, allowing users to translate search results into different languages.
-   - This feature ensures that users from various linguistic backgrounds can benefit from the platform.

 ## Current Limitations

 ### Reddit API on AWS
 - **Note**: The Reddit API is currently **blocked** on AWS IP addresses, which affects the live version hosted on AWS.
 - However, the **Reddit search** functionality works seamlessly on local deployments, where the Reddit API is not restricted.
-- We are exploring solutions, such as proxying requests or switching hosting services, to restore Reddit functionality on AWS.

 ## Live Application